ALL

 Prevention and comfort rounds

-For some people, delirium can be prevented.
+Delirium can be prevented in some people.
 Here are some ways to try to prevent delirium:

-• reviewing all the medicines you take with your healthcare provider – ask if any medicines can be stopped or if you can use a lower dose
+• review all the medicines with a healthcare provider and ask if any medicines can be stopped or if you can use a lower dose

-• make sure you drink enough fluids and eat a healthy diet
+• make sure to drink enough fluids and eat a healthy diet

-• try to reduce stress (for example, treat pain, decrease noise and simplify routines)
+• try to reduce stress (for example, treat pain, keep a calm environment and simple routines)

-• get support for your needs (for example, help with going to the bathroom regularly)
+• get support for any needs (for example, help with going to the toilet regularly)

-During rounds, they talk to you to let them know what's going on around you and check for any signs of delirium.
+During rounds, staff talk with the person to let them know what's happening and to check for any signs of delirium.

 • offer a drink

-• help you change positions when you’re in bed or take you for a walk if you're able
+• help with changing positions in bed or going for a walk

-Staff will also make sure items such as water and the call bell are close by before they leave.
+• make sure items like water and the call bell are close by before leaving

 If you have questions about delirium or dementia call Health Link at 811.
 You can talk to a registered nurse and ask about the Dementia Advice Line.

-Author: Provincial Seniors Health and Continuing Care, Alberta Health Services
+Author: Seniors Health and Continuing Care, Assisted Living Alberta